JonKing93/pfdf/docs/tutorials/assessment.rst

 Watershed Analysis
 ++++++++++++++++++

-Next, we'll use the :doc:`watershed module </guide/watershed>` to analyze the watershed.
+Next, we'll use the :doc:`watershed module </guide/watershed/watershed>` to analyze the watershed.
 We'll start by using a conditioned DEM to compute flow directions:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 55
+    :start-line: 50
-    :end-line: 57
+    :end-line: 52

 .. image:: /images/assessment/flow-directions.png

 We'll use the flow directions to compute flow slopes and vertical relief, which we'll use later in the assessment:

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 57
+    :start-line: 52
-    :end-line: 59
+    :end-line: 54

 Finally, we'll compute several types of flow accumulation.

-.. include:: download/code/assessment.py
+.. include:: scripts/assessment.py
     :code:
-    :start-line: 60
+    :start-line: 56
-    :end-line: 63
+    :end-line: 60

 .. list-table::
     :header-rows: 1

     * - Accumulation
       - Description
-    * - ``npixels``
+    * - ``area_km2``
-      - The number of catchment pixels for each point.
+      - The total catchment area for each point in kilometers^2.
-    * - ``nburned``
+    * - ``burned_area_km2``
-      - The number of burned pixels in each the catchment.
+      - The burned catchment area for each point in kilometers^2.
     * - ``nretainments``
       - The number of debris-flow retainment features above each point.